dltk-ai/qubitai-dltk/docs/source/machine_learning/classification.rst

    :param train_percentage: % of data to use for training the model.
 Rest of the data will be used to test the model.
    :param save_model: If True, the model will be saved in DLTK Storage.
    :param dataset_source: To specify data source,
-        None: Dataset file will from DLTK storage will be used
+        None: Dataset file from DLTK storage will be used
         database: Query from connected database will be used
    :rtype: A json obj containing the file path in storage.